TintoEdoardo/Providing-Spatial-Isolation-Experiment/README.md

 5. Python3 has been used, with the following dependencies: shutil, os, serial, re, matplotlib.pyplot.

 INSTRUCTIONS:
+1. Plug in the development unit.
-1. Execute the python script.
+2. Execute the python script.
+3. Wait until the script terminates, at the end, the result graphs will be available inside a directory named Graphs.

+DEVELOPMENT ENVIRONMENT:
+- Ubuntu 22.04.1 LTS
+- Python 3.10.6